Rosversity/rosversity_website/README.md

 # rosversity_website repo

 # Update Website.
-- once you update the website and have made all chandes in htm code need to follow these steps
+- once you update the website and have made all changes in html code need to follow these steps open terminal where the project contain then type below comment
 ```sh
     firebase deploy
 ```